01 June 1992

 Street performers in Hot Springs

 Ouachita State Park wasn't far from Hot Springs, about 10 miles.
+We stopped by.
 Lake Ouachita is the largest manmade lake in Arkansas.
 The lakeshore was picturesque.

 Lake shore